As I’ve been trying to explain…

 And, use Duck Duck Go to search online.
 If you’re still using the c-e-n-s-0-ring g00gle thing, you’re probably seeing pages upon pages of lies.
 I’m not saying that everything is perfect on Duck Duck Go; BUT, at least you’ll have a variety of opinions instead of the one-sided view being pumped out by the evil doers to keep the sheep asleep.

-I’ve read Enoch, Jasher, Maccabees, Judith, Jubilees, and many others and I must say that I’m all the richer (spiritually) for it.
+I’ve read Enoch, Jasher, Maccabees, Judith, Jubilees, Adam & Eve I, II and many others and I must say that I’m all the richer (spiritually) for it.
 Jasher is a very detailed account of Genesis.
 Enoch explains angels and demons; giants; end times; stars, moon and the solar system; hell; the foundations of the earth and much more “science” according to God.
 Judith is a fascinating account of God using a “woman” to save a nation (imagine that).
 And so much more.

 Now, if you’ve never read your Bible, definitely start there!